Nonresponse Bias: What to Avoid When Creating Surveys

 You can also look at past interactions with individual accounts to see if anyone recently interacted with your brand and may want to provide feedback.

-Not only can this help you attain valuable insights from your customers, but it can also help you connect with accounts that are potentially at risk of churn.
+Not only can this help you attain valuable insights from your customers, but it can also help you connect with accounts potentially at risk of churn.

 5. Provide options for omission.

-While your survey should primarily offer closed-ended questions, it's important to include options to omit individual answers as well.
-You can either not require all questions to be answered or you can provide a dedicated multiple-choice option that participants can choose for omitting each question.
+While your survey should primarily offer closed-ended questions, it's also important to include options to omit individual answers.
+You can either not require all questions to be answered or provide a dedicated multiple-choice option for participants to omit each question.

 Here's an example.

-Including this omission option provides a safety net for those who may want to skip a specific section.
-After all, it's not worth losing all of their answers over just one survey question.
+Including this omission option provides a safety net for anyone who wants to skip a specific section.
+After all, it's not worth losing all of their answers over a single survey question.

 6. Reward customers with incentives.

-Pro tip: If you're not sure what to offer, a good place to start is with your customer loyalty program.
+If you need help with what to offer, an excellent place to start is with your customer loyalty program.
 You can borrow some of its rewards or promotions and apply them to your survey.

 7. Keep the survey length short.

-The length of a survey is usually the deciding factor for most participants.
+Your survey's length is likely the deciding factor for most of your participants.
 Time is precious, and most people don't want to spend their time answering survey questions.
 It is up to you to get them to participate in your survey by keeping it as concise as possible.

 8. Make sure the information is confidential.

 Some participants might refuse to answer a question because they fear their responses will be made public.
-If you can, let them know that they will be anonymous and that their information will be strictly confidential.
-This can help quiet their fears.
+You can allay their fears by letting them know they will be anonymous and their information will be strictly confidential.

 Nonresponse Bias and Your Surveys